lsst-tstn/tstn-020/index.rst

 When enabling components using the ATCS class, a dictionary is used to provide the appropriate configuration override files for each component that needs a non-default configuration.
 This example assumes the component of interest is already in the ``STANDBY`` state.
+Note that the specified override filenames are for example purposes only and are not official overrides.

 .. code-block:: python